 The total distance used for confirming the compliance with the minimum performance requirements will consist of the sum of the distance driven and the virtual distance.
 The total virtual distance shall be recorded and monitored.

 1.3.
-Type Approval Authority that grants the approval may request the vehicle manufacture to demonstrate compliance defined in paragraph 1.1. and 1.2. by using the following procedure.
+The vehicle manufacture shall demonstrate compliance defined in paragraph 1.1. and 1.2. by using the following procedure during type approval..

 1.3.1.
-Monitor Requirement (reserved)
+Monitor Requirement and its accuracy

+Technical Service shall check the accessibility of monitor parameter define in paragraph xxxx to this Regulation and shall confirm the technical explanation and/or technical evidence provided by the vehicle manufacture to comply the SOCE accuracy defined in paragraph zzz of the UNR83 09 series

 1.3.2.
-Battery Performance Requirements(reserved)
+Battery Performance Requirements

+Technical Service shall confirm the technical explanation and/or technical evidence provided by the vehicle manufacture to comply the MPRs defined in paragraph zzz of the UNR83 09 series.

 1.4.
+This paragraph is applicable to Level 1A only

 Without prejudice to paragraph 1.3., the vehicle manufacture may declare the compliance defined in paragraphs 1.1. and 1.2. during Type Approval.

-1.5.
-Requirements for SVM and USVM, special purpose vehicles and multi-stage vehicles(reserved)

 Annex C1 - Appendix 1